danajackson2/phase-3-project/README.md

 6. The game ends when all squares are marked as done!

-<h3>Contributing to SpellBee</h3>
+<h3>Contributing to Spelling Bee</h3>

-To contribute to SpellBee, follow these steps:
+To contribute to Spelling Bee, follow these steps:

 <ul>
 <li>Fork this repository.</li>